LiamKarlMitchell/dataset-api/README.md

 ## Synopsis.yaml

 Synopsis describes your routes, validation and or middleware.
+A route can have `simple query` or `middleware`.
+Query always comes first when checking.

 Full example:
 ```yaml